 - a.
 Students who are unable to continue their studies must apply for a "Leave of Absence" from the Academic Department in order to retain their student status. - i.
-The Leave of Absence is valid for one year and the student must resubmit each year. - ii.
+The Leave of Absence is valid for one year and the student must resubmit it each year. - ii.
 After the Leave of Absence is over, the student must submit the "Reinstatement Form" to resume his/her study. - iii.
 The student who does not apply for a Leave of Absence will be regarded as quitting the seminary. - b.
 The maximum period for the Leave of Absence is three years.
 If it exceeds three years, the student will be regarded as quitting the seminary.
 If the student wants to resume his/her study, he/she must be evaluated by the Admission Review Committee for readmission. - 4.
 The grades are recorded in English letter grade, percentage, and grade point average (GPA).
 The grade conversion is as follows:

 Letter Grade Percentage GPA

 A 94-100 4.0

 A- 90-93 3.7

 B+ 87-89 3.3

 В 84-86 3.0

 B- 80-83 2.7

 C+ 77-79 2.3

 С 74-76 2.0

 C- 70-73 1.7

 D 60-69 1.0

 F 59 and below 0.0

 Indication of Other English Letters

 P Pass

-NP
+NP Not Pass

-IP
+IP In Progress

-I I Incomplete, with no final grade yet.
+I Incomplete, with no final grade yet.

-W •
+W Withdrawal before the end of class.
+It will not be graded and GPA will not be affected.

-WF WF Withdrawal after the end of class.
+WF Withdrawal after the end of class.
 It will be graded "F" and GPA will be affected.

-5. Assignments: Students must submit all assignments on time.
+- 5. Assignments: Students must submit all assignments on time. - a.

-- a.
 Late submission will be graded "0".
 Under special circumstances, a student may obtain prior approval from the professor for late submission. - b.
 Plagiarism and erroneous citation will be graded "0".
 Warning will be given for a first-time violation; repeated violations will lead to probation, suspension or dismissal.